RenzeLou/AAAR-1.0/subtask1_equation_unified/README.md

 You can access our full data at: https://drive.google.com/file/d/1lNaRdRXIwUz2mC8OQDRh-lOxUxFw7HKK/view?usp=sharing

-Please download the data and put it in the `./subtask1_equation_unified` directory (replace it with the dummy data).
+Please download the data and used it in the `./subtask1_equation_unified` directory (replace it with the dummy data).

 #### 3. Model Evaluation (put in the main table)